nuclio/nuclio/docs/reference/api-gateway/nuctl.md

 			--namespace <namespace>
 ```

-For invoking the function using the api gateway, see [invoking API Gateways with basic authentication](/docs/references/api-gateway/http.md#invoke-basic)
+To invoke the function using the API gateway, see [invoking API Gateways with basic authentication](/docs/references/api-gateway/http.md#invoke-basic).